Commitment + Clinical Leadership = Better Outcomes

 Swimming Can Relieve Stress

 Have you ever gone to the pool just to float in the water and relax?
-Mental health is important, and another reason why swimming is good for you is it can help relieve stress.
+Mental health is essential, and another reason why swimming is good for you is it can help relieve stress.

 Furthermore, another way how swimming helps your body relieve stress is it is a feel-good exercise.
 According to a poll conducted by research specialists at Ipsos MORI, 70% of the people surveyed said that swimming had a positive effect on their mental health.12

 When you swim, you have to focus your mind on staying afloat and coordinating your body.
 This is a great way to get your mind off of life’s distractions while exercising for a few hours.

 Add swimming to your routine to improve your mood and reduce your anxiety.

 Now that you know why swimming is good for you, get outside and spend a few hours at the pool every few days.
 You’ll not only be healthier after adding swimming into your routine, but it is also a fun exercise you can enjoy all summer long.

 To learn more about Saber Healthcare, click here.

 Saber Healthcare is an organization dedicated to providing consultant services to long term care providers.
 This article is for informational purposes and is not meant to be seen as professional advice.
 Please consult with a medical expert before relying on the information provided.

 - “The best swimming stroke for weight loss.”
 Swimming.org, swimming.org.
 Accessed April 29th, 2021.
 Link: https://www.swimming.org/justswim/best-swimming-stroke-for-weight-loss/#:~:text=Breaststroke%20is%20a%20much%20better,and%20tone%20the%20chest%20muscles.